krestenkrab/riak_webhook/README.md

 }
 ````

-Only you set the *bucket* property `webhook_sendbody` to true will the `data` element be included.
+Only if you set the *bucket* property `webhook_sendbody` to true will the `data` element be included.
 You'll notice that even if the content type is `application/json`, the value held in `data` will be the string representation of the JSON object.